In this article, we’re going head to head between two top webinar platforms – Zoom vs WebinarJam.

-Both WebinarJam and Zoom start at about the same entry-level price.
-However, the difference between each is the pricing model.
+Looking at those screenshots it would appear that both WebinarJam and Zoom start at about the same entry-level price.

-Zoom charges a monthly fee based on the number of hosts as well as participants.
-You can get up to 100 webinar attendees and a single host for $40 per month.
-But they do also offer a free plan, so you can test it out first.
+Zoom also prices based on the number of hosts as well as participants.
+What that means is that on the entry-level plan you get up to 100 webinar attendees but only a single host for $40 per month.

 Setting up your first webinar